Skip to main content

 How to get a lower mortgage rate

-• Save up for a large down payment.
-A bigger down payment means you're financing less of the total cost of your home and can help you avoid paying private mortgage insurance.
+• The down payment: A bigger down payment means you’re financing less of the total cost of your home and can help you avoid paying private mortgage insurance.

-• Purchase mortgage discount points.
-This is a way you can prepay interest on your mortgage loan.
-By paying a percentage of the cost of your loan with mortgage points, your interest drops slightly.
+• Mortgage discount points: This is a way you can prepay interest on your mortgage loan.
+By paying a percentage of the cost of your loan with mortgage points, your interest rate could be reduced.

 • Talk to a Home Lending Advisor.
 Talk about your financial situation and the ways your loan type and term can help you get a lower mortgage rate.